-Those receiving a civil penalty have the option under the law to dispute the penalty, in writing within 20 days of the date the civil penalty was assessed.
+Those receiving a civil penalty have the option under the law to dispute the penalty, in writing. within 20 days of the date the civil penalty was assessed.
+Disputing the civil penalty requires that you provide documentation to uphold your side of the dispute.
 The Department will not accept any disputes submitted outside of the time allowed.
-It is important to note that the following disputes are not accepted:

-- We were careful, and not negligent.
+- Why does the civil penalty letter state I was not careful or prudent or was negligent?
+I feel I was none of those things.
 There are approximately a dozen violation types defined in the law.
 When the facility owner files an incident report with DLI, they must select the most appropriate violation type.
-The violation type of "Did not excavate in a careful and prudent manner, or was negligent" is selected when the locate marks were accurate and damage occurred anyway.
+The violation type of "Did not excavate in a careful and prudent manner or was negligent" is selected when the locate marks were accurate and damage occurred anyway.